fully-anonymized-submission/anonymous/README.md

 # From Model to Breach: Towards Systematic LLM-Generated Vulnerabilities Reporting

-This is the repository containing the code for the paper: _From Model To Breach: Towards Systematic LLM-Generated Vulnerabilities Reporting_.
+This is the repository containing the code for the paper: _From Model To Breach: Towards Actionable LLM-Generated Vulnerabilities Reporting_.

 ## Install